Healthy Homes Assessment Onekawa

 What We Do

-As building inspectors, we take on all elements that come with professional home examinations.
-We are there to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the elements that come with expert house Inspections.
+We are here to make sure you make the best decision when buying your next home.

-We specialise in a variety of solutions to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling along with other solutions.
+We offer a wide range of solutions to make sure that you are completely aware of the state of any property you might be thinking of buying or selling in addition to other solutions.

-We have a systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the reports, you are able to actually see any issues that may be found.
-Because of our detailed report, it is easy to understand why we have so many customers who recommend our services to their family and friends.
+We have a systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any issues identified.
+Through our detailed reporting it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 Highly Sillked & Insured Inspection Experts